 W.H.Auden (O tell me the truth about love)

-Describing Auden’s poetry transcending the human experience into that on a higher plane, Professor McCall Smith says in his book ‘What W.H.Auden Can Do for You‘ that “There are plenty of poets, especially those given to the writing of confessional verse, who are ready to tell us about their particular experience of love.
+Describing Auden’s poetry transcending the human experience into that on a higher plane, Alexander McCall Smith says in his book ‘What W.H.Auden Can Do for You‘ that “There are plenty of poets, especially those given to the writing of confessional verse, who are ready to tell us about their particular experience of love.
 We listen sympathetically, and may indeed be touched or inspired by their insights.
 But few poets transcend the personal when talking about love.
 They are talking, really, about how they felt when they were in love; Auden digs far deeper than that.
-He talks about love and flesh as it can be experienced by all of us – he transcends the specific experience in a particular place and time, to get to the heart of what we are.”
+He talks about love and flesh as it can be experienced by all of us – he transcends the specific experience in a particular place and time, to get to the heart of what we are.“

-As a serious reader of both these authors, I feel that the above words apply equally to both of their work.
+The above words apply equally to both of their work.